sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 - Link in allure.properties : ```allure.link.tms.pattern=https://example.org/browse/{}``` where our provided text will put in ```{}``` section.

 ### @TmsLinks :
+This is same as @TmsLink but with multiple entry.
+That means, this allows multiple TMS link attached with a test class/method

 Scope Of Use : Methods & Classes.